aaronmccall/jade.mode/README.md

+# NOTE: This is the Coda 2 version of the mode.
+For Coda 1.x please refer to the [original version](https://github.com/aaronmccall/jade.mode).

 # jade.mode

 jade.mode is a jade syntax definition for Coda 2.
 It is not complete, but it is useful.
 Please fork, make suggestions or otherwise help as you see fit.